ygemici/osz/loader/README.md

 otherstuff=enabled

 ```

-        Alternatively you can copy an uncompressed INITRD into the whole partition, leaving FAT filesystem enitrely out,
+Alternatively you can copy an uncompressed INITRD into the whole partition using your fs only, leaving FAT filesystem enitrely out.
-        or create an Option ROM out of INITRD (on BIOS there's not much space ~64-96k, but on EFI it can be 16M).
+You can also create an Option ROM out of INITRD (on BIOS there's not much space ~64-96k, but on EFI it can be 16M).

 3. copy the BOOTBOOT loader on the boot partition: